Skip to main content Skip to footer

 • Placements: A limited number of six-month placements are available, with new opportunities starting in February and August each year.
 You will return to your home board after completing the programme, equipped to run independent cataract lists.

-• This programme has been developed in collaboration with NHS Boards, the Scottish Government, and key stakeholders in ophthalmology.
+• Stakeholder Engagement: We have developed the programme by collaboration with NHS Boards, the Scottish Government, and key stakeholders in ophthalmology.

 For more information contact nhsscotlandacademy@nhs.scot